 - You can create all SVFs needed (vegetation and buildings) at the same time.
 Use the settings as shown below.
 Use an appropriate output folder for your computer.

-- When the calculation is done, map will appear in the map canvas.
+- When the calculation is done, a map will appear in the map canvas.
 This is the ‘total’ SVF i.e., including both buildings and vegetation.
 Examine the dataset.

 - Where are the highest and lowest values found?

 Re-open the SOLWEIG plugin and use the settings shown below.
 You will use the GUI to set one point in time (i.e. a summer hour in Gothenburg, Sweden) hence, no input meteorological file is needed for now.
-No information on vegetation and ground cover is added for this first try.
+No information on vegetation or ground cover is added for this first try.
 Click Run.

 Examine the output (Average Tmrt (°C).
 What is the main driver to the spatial variations in Tmrt?

-Add your last spatial dataset, the land cover grid by ticking in Use land cover scheme (Lindberg et al. 2016).
+Add your last spatial dataset, the land cover grid by ticking Use land cover scheme (Lindberg et al. 2016).
 Run and compare the result again with the previous runs.